 Identifying clouds is and essential part of aviation training.
 Joseph Wander is a trained pilot, and said of the phenomenon: “There was very little wind and the smoke just seemed to crawl across the mount toward the Dome of the Rock.
 It seemed to come out of a specific spot but after several minutes, it seemed to be rising up from multiple sources in the same general area . . .
 It looked supernatural.”

 When Rabbi Yosef Berger heard of the sighting, he calmly commented; “It very well could be that a major battle was being waged on the Temple Mount on the spiritual plane and the only part of it that we could see was the smoke . . .
 It has been clear all year that a war is being waged for the Temple Mount.”

-The Dead Sea has been slowly changing from a salt sea to fresh water.
-Many see this as a precursor to the fulfillment of prophecies in Ezekiel 47:8-9, which tell us that the waters of the Dead Sea will be healed and will swarm with multitudes of fish.
+The northern most portion of the Dead Sea has been slowly drying up and with the result that new sinkholes in the area are changing from salt water to fresh water.
+Many see this as a precursor, or a shadow, pointing to the fulfillment of prophecies in Ezekiel 47:8-9, which tell us that the waters of the Dead Sea will be healed and will swarm with multitudes of fish when Yeshua sets up his kingdom during his millennial reign.
 Earthquakes, famines, and pestilences world-wide are on the rise.
 Wars and rumors of wars assault us on a daily basis in the news.
 Perhaps the mist seen on the Temple Mount is yet another warning sign that the return of Yeshua is at the door, is imminent, is not far off, is just moments away from happening.
 What do you say?

 The great day of Yahweh is getting really near, even at the door.
 It hastens forth and will not delay.
 We do NOT set dates, but clearly Yahweh is getting ready to change the course of human history once again.
 The signs are clear for those who have eyes to see and ears to hear.